nuvious/pam-duress/docs/examples/Pushover.md

 This will produce a pushover.sh.sha256 file.
 The has is not the direct hash of the file but rather the hash of the password salted with the sha256 hash of the file.

 You can then distribute this global configuration's password to new users you can simply give them the password.
 Before local configurations are run a password provided to the duress module will be checked against the hashes of the scripts in /etc/duress.d.
-If the password matches the script wil be run with root priviledges.
+If the password matches the script wil be run with root privileges.

 **SECURITY NOTE:** If a person who is granted one of these shared passwords leaves the group/organization/etc, you should immediately re-sign the script.
 This is in keeping with the best practices of using organizational duress-words; they must be kept secret and need-to-know and if someone leaves the group, they don't need to know anymore so change it.